DWI Frequently Asked Questions

 The machine also strictly assumes your breath temperature to be 34 degrees Celsius, which is about 93 degrees Fahrenheit.
 If your breath temperature is higher than that, your test result will be higher than your true level.
 The converse is also true.
 Newer machines can adjust for this inaccuracy, but the machine Texas uses does not.
 (The 9000 partially and inadequately addresses this topic.)

 Word of mouth is usually a good indicator, although not perfect.
 Reputation in the community is generally earned.
 Unpaid tributes to an attorney’s prowess are invaluable.
 Be sure to look for someone who actively defends DWI cases in particular.
-When consulting with an attorney, ask about whether he can discuss his knowledge of the NHTSA’s Standardized Field Sobriety Tests and how the Intoxilyzer 5000 works.
+When consulting with an attorney, ask about whether he can discuss his knowledge of the NHTSA’s Standardized Field Sobriety Tests and how the Intoxilyzer 9000 works.
 You might want to ask whether the attorney owns various police DWI training manuals for reference and use in cross-examination, as well.
 You may ask whether the attorney knows what ALR is, how it works, and whether the attorney has experience with ALR.
-Believe it or not, many attorneys actually advise their clients that they shouldn’t bother with the ALR process.
+Believe it or not, many attorneys actually advise their clients they shouldn’t bother with the ALR process.

 The answer depends upon several factors.
 You may be required to report to someone while you wait to go to court.
 You need to follow your conditions of bail until your case is final.
 Your initial court date, if your case is filed when you go, is called arraignment.
 Arraignment is when you are identified as the person charged, get formal notification of your charge, enter a plea, and, if you qualify as indigent, get a court-appointed attorney.
 Your next court dates are likely to be for pretrial motions, docket call, and trial.
 These dates can change, and your attorney will have an opportunity to assess your case and possibly negotiate for a plea bargain or prepare for trial.